dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 `R`, and `this` has type `V`.*

 Let _DV_ be an inline class declaration named `V` with representation type `R`.
-Assuming that all types have been fully alias expanded, we say that _DV_ is raw-dependent on an inline class declaration _DV2_ if `R` contains an identifier `id` (possibly qualified) that resolves to _DV2_, or `id` resolves to an inline class declaration _DV3_ and _DV3_ is raw-dependent on _DV2_.
+Assuming that all types have been fully alias expanded, we say that _DV_ has a representation dependcy on an inline class declaration _DV2_ if `R` contains an identifier `id` (possibly qualified) that resolves to _DV2_, or `id` resolves to an inline class declaration _DV3_ and _DV3_ has a representation dependency on _DV2_.

-It is a compile-time error if an inline class declaration is raw-dependent on itself.
+It is a compile-time error if an inline class declaration has a representation dependency on itself.

-*In other words, cycles are not allowed.*
+*In other words, cycles are not allowed.
+This ensures that it is always possible to find a non-inline type which is the ultimate representation type of any given inline type.*

 An inline class declaration _DV_ named `Inline` may declare one or more constructors.
 A constructor which is declared in an inline class